 Glenn represents clients in business disputes, administrative proceedings, and government investigations.
 The Chambers guide cites peer and client feedback in describing Glenn as “a hugely respected litigator” and notes that he has “an impressive track record in complex cross-border business disputes and federal False Claims Act litigation.”
 Prior editions of Chambers have described Glenn as “a thorough business adviser able to break down complex legal matters for non-lawyers” and note that “clients particularly value his ‘conscientious, responsive and down-to-earth approach’ to matters.”

 Much of Glenn’s work involves representing healthcare companies in reimbursement disputes with government and private third-party payors and in federal and state investigations and False Claims Act cases.
-He uses creative strategies to obtain the best possible outcome for the client, using a proactive “on-offense” approach whenever possible.
 In a related area of practice, he has extensive experience conducting internal investigations for both public and private companies.

 From the very beginning of his career, Glenn has also handled a range of cross-border business disputes, including international arbitration proceedings and litigation ancillary to such proceedings, such as actions for emergency relief, proceedings to enforce arbitral agreements and awards (including against foreign sovereigns), and petitions for evidence under 28 U.S.C. § 1782.